What to do with 36 hours in Turin, Italy

 Be sure to ask for espresso or cappuccino rather than serving yourself the standard “Americano” from the coffee urn at your hotel’s breakfast buffet.
 Alternatively, you can go out for an “Italian breakfast” but forget the relaxed hour over coffee that you might enjoy in the U.S. Italians would never make breakfast a leisurely or social occasion.
 They grab an espresso or cappuccino and pastry on the run in a bar – no sitting, either.
 Stand at the bar with everyone else.
 (Have a few extra minutes?
 Read the paper that the bar is required by law to provide!)

-If you are a climber or have an interest Alpine tourism the museum attached to the church houses the National Mountain Museum.
+If you are a climber or have an interest Alpine tourism the museum attached to the church houses the National Mountain Museum, open Tuesday to Sunday, 10 a.m. to 6 p.m.

 More museums?
 Turin has two of the most important portraits in the world.
-One is the Holy Shroud (The “Shroud of Turin,” about which more here and here) kept in the 16th century Renaissance Cathedral (the Duomo) and the other is Leonardo da Vinci’s self-portrait.
+One is the Holy Shroud (The “Shroud of Turin,” about which you can read more here and here) kept in the 16th century Renaissance Cathedral (the Duomo) and the other is Leonardo da Vinci’s self-portrait.
 You’ll recognize the red chalk drawing of an aging Leonardo the minute you see it.
-(And how can you resist now that Dan Brown’s Da Vinci Code has made Leonardo even more famous?).
-The Biblioteca Reale (info 011 543 855) in piazza Castello on the occasion of the Olympic Games and the Para Olympic Games will host a special selection of Leonardo da Vinci drawings and his self-portrait as well.
-Dates for this special exhibition are February 10th to March 19, 2006.
+More information on all the Royal Museums, inclding the Royal Library and the Royal Armory is available at Musei Reali Torino

 A Saturday in Turin wouldn’t be complete without a visit to one of Europe’s biggest open air markets in Porta Palazzo.
 Held in Piazza della Repubblica, the market is not far from the Duomo.
 Take time to explore and don’t forget to visit the Balôn market behind Porta Palazzo.
 This is the antique and flea market of Turin.
 If you are here on the second Sunday of every month don’t miss the “Gran Balôn,” a special monthly market.